Website Play On Philly

 About Play On Philly

-Teaching Artists (TA) work collaboratively and independently to ensure students are making steady progress on their instruments, music literacy skills, and repertoire and can manage their class to create a safe, welcoming, and rigorous environment in their classrooms and at their Music Center, at-large.
+The Choir Teaching Artist (TA) leads choral classes, working on repertoire, strengthening aural skills and encouraging musicianship that ultimately supports students’ progress on their instruments and orchestral growth.
+The POP TA staff works collaboratively to create a safe, welcoming, and rigorous environment in their classrooms and at their Music Center, at-large.
 All POP TAs are responsible for encouraging students to adhere to the POP rules and guidelines for student citizenship.

 As POP team members, TAs actively participate in professional development and continued education to cultivate and hone their teaching skills.
 TAs receive regular feedback and coaching on their job performance.
 Successful candidates are interested in cultivating their skills in group instrumental teaching and are excited to grow.